In The Nation: Amazon Doesn’t Just Want to Dominate the Market—It Wants to Become the Market

 How might we use the tools of antitrust law to check Amazon’s power?
 One approach would break the company into two pieces by spinning off its e-commerce platform from its retail operation, thereby eliminating the conflict inherent in controlling market access for one’s competitors.
 We could then designate the resulting platform company as a common carrier, obligating it to offer all sellers access on equal terms, just as we did with the railroads.
 Alongside this, we need to once again police predatory pricing, the practice of selling goods below cost to drive out competition.
 Antitrust enforcers and the courts dismissed predatory pricing as a concern in the 1980s on the grounds that the tactic rarely succeeds.
 Amazon has shown otherwise.

-Read the full article in The Nation.
+Read the article in The Nation.

 If you like this post, be sure to sign up for the monthly Hometown Advantage newsletter for our latest reporting and research.